 #4 Go Easy on the Theme

-Yes, themed playgrounds are cool, in fact they are awesome.
+Yes, themed playgrounds are cool.
 However, they can also double or sometimes even triple the cost of your playground when you allow them to limit the types of equipment you are able to choose.
-Instead of selecting Natural Climbing Boulders
+Instead of more expensive Natural Climbing Boulders

-for about $10,000.
 You might not have room for all those different climbers on your playground but the point is, don't let your vision come before fun.
 Any one of these components offers a lot of play value for a fraction of the cost.
-If you do want to have a theme shop smart and consider bolstering it with the color options on your equipment and surfacing.
+If you do want to have a theme, shop smart and consider bolstering it with the color options on your equipment and surfacing.

 *All prices are estimates based on product costs at the time this article was published.